-Many homeowners tend to forget the value of good maintenance until problems reach crisis levels.
 That can be expensive.
-Maintain your well, find the problems early, and correct them in order to protect your well’s performance.
-Keep up-to-date records of well installation and repairs plus pumping and water tests.
+You should always maintain your well, find the problems early, and correct them to protect your well’s performance.
+Keep up-to-date records of well installation and repairs, plus pumping and water tests.

 Submersible Well Pumps

 Submersible Well Pumps deliver the water from your well to your tap.
 Shallow well jet pumps are used for wells under 25 feet deep and have no working parts submerged in water.
-Deep well jet pumps on the other hand, can be used for wells up to 75 feet deep, and have their ejectors installed in the well itself.
+On the other hand, deep well jet pumps can be used for wells up to 75 feet deep and have their ejectors installed in the well itself.
 Submersible well pumps are used underwater in wells.
 A small electric motor (called a driver) is installed in the well shaft, usually below the pump itself, and an electric cable is attached to the motor.
-Piping is then fitted from the pump, through the length of the shaft and into the home.
+Piping is then fitted from the pump, through the length of the shaft, and into the home.
 Unlike their shallow-end counterparts, submersible well pumps may be set hundreds of feet beneath the water in a well.
-When the pump is activated, the motor, which consists of a number of impellers and diffusers which spin on a common shaft (called stages), pushes water up out of the well.
+When the pump is activated, the motor, consisting of several impellers and diffusers, spins on a standard shaft (called stages), and pushes the water out of the well.

 Deep Well Pumps

-The deep well has it’s jet (ejector) in the well.
+The deep well has its jet (ejector) in the well.
 The jets come in two different configurations.
 Two pipe and single pipe.
-The two pipe uses two pipes lowered into the well to the existing water level with the jet on the end.
+The two-pipe uses two pipes lowered into the well to the existing water level with the jet on the end.
 The single pipe jet is hung in the well with only one pipe.
-The jet has two leathers to seal it to the casing making the casing
+The jet has two leathers to seal it to the casing, making it the second pipe.